-The 2016 - 2019 priorities create a roadmap to connect the science of nursing education with the science of learning.
-Developing such an evidentiary base will help educators prepare nurses who will promote and maintain wellness and care for illness through transformative transitions.
+The NLN Research Priorities in Nursing Education 2020-2023 continue to support nurse researchers who pursue the science of nursing education.
+The 2020-2023 priorities create a roadmap that connects the science of nursing education with the science of learning to develop an evidentiary base to guide educators in the preparation of nurses whose practice promotes and maintains wellness and care throughout the lifespan.
 These priorities guide the development of future programs of nursing education research dedicated to the generation and translation of evidence that builds best teaching and learning practices.